KohlGoldsmith/KG_GLP-1_Interactions_Predictor/README.md

 ## Kohl Goldsmith for MTU SAT5141 Clinical Decision Support & AI Modelling

 ### Purpose
 The idea of this project is to provide AI driven predictions in drug-drug interactions.
 Specifically involving the more frequently used and novel GLP-1 drugs like semaglutide (Ozempic, Wegovy, Rybelsus), dulaglutide (Trulicity), liraglutide (Victoza, Saxenda), exenatide (Byetta, Bydureon), and tirzepatide (Mounjaro, Zepbound).
+Using the dictionaries defined in the HODDI dataset [10] were essential for the results of this model.

 ### Configuration / Setup
   **Clone the Repository**: Copy the directory schema of the Github through cloning or manual setup.